 For the postgraduate certificate or diploma you will need either:

-- An honours degree in a mathematical, analytical or engineering-based subject.
+- An honours degree in a mathematical, analytical or engineering-based subject; or

-- A good UK-based HND or foundation degree in a mathematical, analytical or engineering based discipline, together with at least two years’ related industrial or professional experience.
+- A good UK-based HND or foundation degree in a mathematical, analytical or engineering based discipline, together with at least two years’ related industrial or professional experience; or

 - A graduate diploma/certificate or equivalent in a mathematical, analytical or engineering based subject.